 “That’s My Favorite Photo of You, Née.”

-A year ago, my family and I shockingly lost my Uncle Steve to a heart attack that took him in his sleep.
+My family and I shockingly lost my Uncle Steve to a heart attack that took him in his sleep.
 He was 58 years old and in good health.

 It feels like yesterday that I answered my phone in the middle of a work day (something I rarely do if it’s a personal call).
 After a missed call from my younger brother Jason and a call only 3 minutes later from my sister Julie, my stomach sank and something told me something was wrong.